ocaml-flambda/flambda-backend/HACKING.md

 Pull requests should be submitted to the `main` branch, which is the default.

-Simple edits to documents can be committed directly via the Github "edit file" functionality for people with write access to the repo.
-Changes requiring review and all code changes must go through PRs.

 PRs should not be merged unless all CI checks have passed unless there is a good reason.
 It is not necessary to wait for CI checks to pass after genuinely trivial changes to a PR that was previously passing CI.